Hexagon/blog/src/posts/2023-09-06_display_all_visitors_pointers.md

 }
 ```

+This will serve the webpage and socker server through
+`http(s)://your.domain/pointer/`.

-Don't forget to reload Nginx after editing:
+Don't forget to reload Nginx after you edit the config:

 `sudo nginx -s reload`

-And that’s a wrap!
-You've now got a live webpage that tracks and displays all
+And that's it!
+You now have a live webpage that tracks and shows all the mouse
-the mouse pointers of the visitors.
-Plus, you can keep it running 24/7 and serve
+pointers of its visitors.
+Plus, you can keep it running 24/7 and serve it
-it through a secure reverse proxy.
-Go ahead, add this super cool feature to your
+securely.

-website.
-Happy coding! 🚀
+Happy coding!